 My strength lies in finding a way to explain things so that the learner can understand, always trying to focus my teaching on what the student finds interesting.
 I am an advocate of what is called "evidence-based teaching", for instance using a series of questions to initially assess what the student understands, and then probing to confirm which parts of the new content they have now understood.

 This is all supported by 22 years' experience working in math and physics (18 of which has been in education), so that I have a broad and deep understanding of the topics and particularly how they related to each other and why they matter in the real world, all backed up by my own love of the subjects.

-In terms of practicalities, for the while, I will be offering tutorials only online (not in person), until the Covid-19 outbreak is under control.
-I prefer to be paid via an Interac e-transfer.
+In terms of practicalities, I prefer to be paid via an Interac e-transfer.

 Tutor Resources: (free to download)

 Please login or register to download tutor resources.